-The glaciers in the Kebnekaise area (area c; Figure 3) tend to be quite diverse.
+Glaciers in the Kebnekaise area (area c; Figure 3) tend to be quite diverse.
 The increase in precipitation rates to the west of the area and plateau topography is reflected in more extensive plateau icefield glacier areas, which would have previously supported more extensive outlet glaciers (Goodfellow et al., 2008).
-The northern and central regions (areas a, b and d; Figure 3) have maximum elevations of ~1,800 m and tend to have smaller corrie glaciers (Figure 8), also partly due to the decreasing amounts of precipitation further north and east (Goodfellow et al., 2008).
+The northern and central regions (areas a, b and d; Figure 3) have maximum elevations of ~1800 m and tend to have smaller corrie glaciers (Figure 8), also partly due to the decreasing amounts of precipitation further north and east (Goodfellow et al., 2008).
 In the main area of the Kebnekaise mountain chain, glaciers tend to be more topographically constrained due to narrower/higher valleys and corries (Denton and Karlen, 1973) (Figure 8).
-This combined with more prominent terminal moraine systems (with higher crests), has created topographic niches where proglacial lakes have formed as glaciers have retreated back from their LIA maximum extents (see yellow star; Figure 8) (Karlen, 1973).
+This combined with more prominent terminal moraine systems (with higher crests), has created topographic niches where proglacial lakes have formed as glaciers have retreated back from their LIA maximum extents (Figure 8) (Karlen, 1973).

 Proglacial lakes have also formed in the Kebnekaise region in glacial over-deepenings that have been produced through high rates of subglacial erosion on the bedrock, with lake Tarfala being particularly deep at 49.8 m (Kirchner et al., 2019).
 This is also evident in Figure 8, as lake 14 extends beyond the terminal moraine from the LIA maximum (dashed orange line) and occupies a topographic depression (Karlen, 1973).
-Although the depth is unknown, the lack of a damming terminal moraine suggests that this lake is occupying a topographic depression excavated by glaciers previous to the LIA.
+Although the depth of the lake is unknown, the lack of a damming terminal moraine suggests that this lake is occupying a topographic depression excavated by glaciers previous to the LIA.

 The type and extent of glaciation in Arctic Sweden controls the number and size of proglacial lakes.
 A substantial proportion (38%) of proglacial lakes in the Kebnekaise and surrounding regions have contact with a glacier terminus and therefore have the potential to influence the morphology and subsequent retreat of glaciers.
 However, it is pertinent to consider the extent of the contact between the lake and the proportion of the glacier terminus as a whole, particularly as small lakes are unlikely to influence the glacier thermally or mechanically and may also quickly lose contact with the ice as the glacier retreats back.

-Changes in Proglacial Lake Extent since the 1950s/1960s
+Proglacial Lake Development since the 1950s/1960s